egendata/docs/content/egendata-core/data/_index.md

 - The domain defined in the request in the services ID, which is the URI of the service.
 - The areas that are defined in the request are the different areas of the CV.
-- The response to the request is sent with a DATA_READ_RESPONSE message for each path requested.
+- The response to the request is sent with a `DATA_READ_RESPONSE` message for each path requested.
 This means that for each domain and area path that has been requested the data stored in that folder is sent to the service separately.
 - These responses are sent encrypted and then decrypted by the client library.

 ## Writing data to a PDS

-For this process the domain, area and data that needs to be written are sent with a `DATA_WRITE` message, from the service to the operator.
+- For this process the domain, area and data that needs to be written are sent with a `DATA_WRITE` message, from the service to the operator.
-The data are encrypted before being sent to the operator, and then written to the PDS.
+- The data are encrypted before being sent to the operator, and then written to the PDS.
+- The encryption is performed with a Content Encryption Key (CEK).
-If there is a permission for writing to the user’s PDS the operator writes the data to the PDS.
+- If there is a permission for writing to the user’s PDS the operator writes the data to the PDS.
 If there is no such permission.
-Since all of the data are handled with one message, if even one of the areas is missing a write permission, the operation fails and the data is discarded.
+- Since all of the data are handled with one message, if even one of the areas is missing a write permission, the operation fails and the data is discarded.

+{{% notice tip %}}
+It should be noted here that  is should not be assumed that the user is not the owner of the data stored in their PDS.
+Ownership implies that the data can be altered, which is not the case for many peaces of data (i.e. tax agency information, police and criminal records).
+The user is the controller of their own data.
+This implies that they have control over who has access to their data.
+{{% /notice %}}